How to Make a Generator Quieter for Camping and Home

 As you know, there are a lot of different generators on the market.
 Some are made to produce more power, some less, some are quieter, and others are louder.

 In most cases, those big and loud generators are made to be used in places where noise is not a problem.

 The generator that you are using for your house needs to produce more power than the one you are using for camping, for example.
 The generator that will be used for a house can in most of the cases easily be placed in a garden shed or have a concrete/ breeze block box made for it so it is supposed that the noise is not that big of a problem.

-On the other hand, if you need a generator for other purposes that does not require that much of the power produced, you should probably consider getting a new, small, and quiet one for those purposes.
+On the other hand, if you need a generator for other purposes that do not require that much of power produced, you should probably consider getting a new, small, and quiet one for those purposes.

 On Making Your Generator Quieter

 With these few simple ideas, you can make your generator much quieter than it used to be.

 Of course, keep in mind that any of these adjustments will not make your generator completely quiet, but reduce the unpleasant sound that it is making, and hopefully to the point when you can enjoy even the lack of power itself.